 Mr. Ortale was the 1999 Corporate Award recipient of the National Coalition of Black Meeting Planners.
 He is the chair of the industry council for the Center for Exhibition Research (CEIR) and the treasurer of the international Data on Meetings & Expositions (DOME) organization.
 He served as chair of DMAI in 1999-2000 and is a member of various industry organizations as well as serving on numerous committees and Boards.

 Mr. Ortale graduated from Drake University in Des Moines, Iowa with a Bachelor of Arts in History and Political Science.

 Chief Operating Officer

-As Chief Operating Officer, John Rolfe leads the day-to-day operations of the GHCVB, including overseeing programs to develop alternative revenue sources.
+Joining the Greater Houston Convention & Visitors Bureau in March 2012, Mr. Rolfe has 18 years of valuable experience in the hospitality industry.
+As Chief Operating Officer, Mr. Rolfe leads the daily operations of the GHCVB, including leadership of departments and programs to develop alternative revenue sources.

 Vice President of Finance

 Karen Williams has worked for the GHCVB since 1989.
 In the last three years in her role as vice president of finance and general manager, she has worked closely with the president in managing the operations of the Bureau.
 She is also directly responsible for the administrative and financial operations of the Bureau as well as its Human Resource management.

 She had been the Bureau’s controller since 2000, overseeing the Bureau’s financial management, the planning and budgetary process and the effectiveness of the reporting, accounting, control and administrative systems procedures.